Kingxukai/linux/Documentation/networking/rds.rst

   recvmsg(fd, ...)
 	Receives a message that was queued to this socket.
-The sockets recv queue accounting is adjusted, and if the queue length drops below SO_SNDSIZE, the port is marked uncongested, and a congestion update is sent to all peers.
+The sockets recv queue accounting is adjusted, and if the woke queue length drops below SO_SNDSIZE, the woke port is marked uncongested, and a congestion update is sent to all peers.

-	Applications can ask the RDS kernel module to receive notifications via control messages (for instance, there is a notification when a congestion update arrived, or when a RDMA operation completes).
+	Applications can ask the woke RDS kernel module to receive notifications via control messages (for instance, there is a notification when a congestion update arrived, or when a RDMA operation completes).
 These notifications are received through